Marion County 4-H Showcase

 Before You Enter

-Before you enter your projects, be sure to (1) check that your enrollment in 4-H Online for the current 4-H year is completed and approved, (2) check that the projects you are exhibiting are added to your profile, and (3) review our online Marion County 4-H Project Handbook and download the exhibit guidelines for your project.
+Before you enter your projects, be sure to (1) check that your enrollment in 4-H Online for the current 4-H year is completed and approved and (2) review our online Marion County 4-H Project Handbook and download the exhibit guidelines for your project.
 Every 4-H project has a set of guidelines with suggestions about what to exhibit and how to best showcase your work.
 You can also download the score cards that will be used to judge your project.
 Many projects require specific forms or other items to accompany your project, so make sure you know what those are ahead of time.

 Ready to Enter Your Projects?